-Process for deploying a Replicated Data Cluster Table 2-15
+Table 2-13 Process for deploying a Replicated Data Cluster

-Action Description Understand the configuration Understand active-passive configuration and zone failover in a RDC environment Review the sample configuration See "Reviewing the Replicated Data Cluster configuration" on page 43.
-Configure the storage hardware and network For all nodes in the cluster: Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Understand the configuration Understand active-passive configuration and zone failover in a RDC environment Review the sample configuration See "Reviewing the Replicated Data Cluster configuration" on page 41.
+Configure the storage hardware and network For all nodes in the cluster: Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed See "Configuring the storage hardware and network" on page 68.
+Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 68.
-Configure disk groups and volumes for the Exchange Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create volumes for the databases, logs, and replicated registry keys See "Configuring disk groups and volumes for Exchange Server" on page 76.
-Configure the cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication in the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 102.
-Install and configure Exchange Server on the first cluster node Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node The pre- and post-installation procedures require running the Exchange Setup Wizard for VCS See "Installing Exchange Server 2007 on the first node (new installation)" on page 133.
-Move the Exchange databases to shared storage Move databases on the first node from the local drive to the shared drive using the Exchange Setup Wizard for VCS See "Moving Exchange databases to shared storage" on page 137.
+Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 62.
+Configure disk groups and volumes for the Exchange Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create volumes for the databases, logs, and replicated registry keys See "Configuring disk groups and volumes for Exchange Server" on page 70.

-Process for deploying a Replicated Data Cluster (continued) Table 2-15
+Process for deploying a Replicated Data Cluster (continued) Table 2-13

-Action Description Install and configure Exchange Server on the second or additional failover nodes in the primary zone Ensure that the disk group and volumes are mounted on the second or additional node Follow the pre-installation, installation, and post-installation procedures for additional nodes See "Installing Exchange Server 2007 on additional nodes" on page 142.
-Create an Exchange service group Create a Exchange service group using the Exchange Configuration Wizard for VCS (if using a shared storage configuration) Create the application service group manually using templates from the Cluster Manager (Java Console) (if using a non-shared storage configuration) See "About configuring the VCS Exchange Server service group" on page 152.
-Create the primary system zone Create the primary system zone Add the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 173.
-Verify failover within the primary zone Test failover between the nodes in the primary zone See "Verifying the Exchange Server cluster configuration" on page 163.
-Create a parallel environment in the secondary zone Install InfoScale Enterprise on the systems in the secondary zone Configure disk groups and volumes using the same names as on the primary zone Install your application following the prerequisites and guidelines for installing on the second zone.
-See "Creating a parallel environment in the secondary zone" on page 174.
-Add the secondary zone systems to the cluster Add the secondary zone systems to the cluster.
-Set up security for Volume Replicator on Set up security for Volume Replicator on all nodes in both zones. all cluster nodes This step can be done at any time after installing InfoScale Enterprise on all cluster nodes, but must be done before configuring Volume Replicator replication.
-See "Setting up security for Volume Replicator" on page 233.
-Set up the Replicated Data Set Use the Setup Replicated Data Set Wizard to create RDS and start replication for the primary and secondary zones See "Setting up the Replicated Data Sets (RDS)" on page 182.
+Action Description Configure the cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication in the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 94.
+Install and configure Exchange Server on the first cluster node Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node The pre- and post-installation procedures require running the Exchange Setup Wizard for VCS See "Installing Exchange Server 2007 on the first node (new installation)" on page 125.
+Move the Exchange databases to shared storage Move databases on the first node from the local drive to the shared drive using the Exchange Setup Wizard for VCS See "Moving Exchange databases to shared storage" on page 129.
+Install and configure Exchange Server on the second or additional failover nodes in the primary zone Ensure that the disk group and volumes are mounted on the second or additional node Follow the pre-installation, installation, and post-installation procedures for additional nodes See "Installing Exchange Server 2007 on additional nodes" on page 134.
+Create an Exchange service group Create a Exchange service group using the Exchange Configuration Wizard for VCS (if using a shared storage configuration) Create the application service group manually using templates from the Cluster Manager (Java Console) (if using a non-shared storage configuration) See "About configuring the Exchange 2007 service group" on page 148.
+Create the primary system zone Create the primary system zoneAdd the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 169.
+Verify failover within the primary zone Test failover between the nodes in the primary zone See "Verifying the Exchange Server cluster configuration" on page 159.